fat-forensics/events/index.md

 </dl>

 ### Alexander Hepburn ###
-Alex is a second-year PhD student at the University of Bristol.
+Alex is a third-year PhD student at the University of Bristol.
 His research is based on including user-defined prior information in loss functions to improve human perceptual systems and cost sensitive learning, mainly applied to deep learning.
 Alex is a core developer of the `FAT Forensics` package.